How do you become the relationship prize?

 - Threatening to end the relationship (breakup threats to keep him on his toes);

-- Devaluing his efforts and her life with him (hints he’s not being enough for her, also read female relationship control)
+- Devaluing his efforts (hints he’s not being enough for her, also read female relationship control)

 - Lowering his self-esteem (to keep him dependent on her approval, this is the nastiest side of soft power)

-- Raise jealousy (= “look at how many options I have, I’m the real prize here”
+- Raising jealousy (= “look at how many options I have, I’m the real prize here”)

-Discussing every single one here would transform this article into a book, but as you can see we have already covered many of these so you can browse around up (and if you’re planning on learning how some people use dark psychology to abuse others consider supporting this website by subscribing instead of looking for tricks to go around the paywall because the paywall is how I can keep sharing this information with you :).
+Discussing every single one here would transform this article into a book, but as you can see we have already covered many of these so you can browse around a bit.

-- Games to make you value her more without pushing you down are “kinder” types of games
+- Fair games: Games to make you value her more without pushing you down are “fair” types of games, and what any high-quality individual would do

-- Games that bring you down are poisonous and toxic
+- Nasty games: Games that bring you down are poisonous and toxic

 You can try to educate women who play the first kind of relationship power plays.

-But you should be very watchful for the second types and consider dropping her if you spot them in more than one instance.
+But you should be very watchful for the second type and consider dropping her if you spot them in more than one instance.

 Because that’s emotional abuse.